Education in India

 Those candidates who are declared qualified in the “Preliminary examination” are supposed to take the final exam (normally held in the month of October) having following papers

-2. 1 English Qualifying Paper (300 marks)
+2.1 English Qualifying Paper

-3. 1 General Essay type paper (200 marks)
+3.1 General Essay type of paper

-4. 2 General Studies papers (300 marks each)
+(300 marks each)

-5. 4 Optional subjects papers (300 marks each)
+(300 marks each)

 Step 4

 Once you are through the final stage is the interview.
 The aspirants are grilled in the interview to test their personality and mental ability.
 Then the final list of the successful candidates is prepared and those candidates who have opted for these services are admitted for foundation training at the Lal Bahadur Shastri National Academy of Administration at Mussourie.
-This is followed by Forest Service-specific orientation at the Indira Gandhi National Forest Academy at Dehradun, with training on forest and wildlife management, soil conservation, surveying, Scheduled Tribes, and handling weapons
+This is followed by Forest Service-specific orientation at the Indira Gandhi National Forest Academy at Dehradun, with training on forest and wildlife management, soil conservation, surveying, Scheduled Tribes, and handling weapons.

 Indian Forest Officer Career Prospects

-Hierarchy in the Indian Forest Services at the Central level.
+Hierarchy in the Indian Forest Services at the Central level-

 • Assistant Conservator of Forests